-With over 40 interviews and profiles, the UMass Black Presence website tells the remarkable story of the Black faculty, staff, alumni and students who contributed to our international reputation for excellence throughout our history.
-The rich oral history interviews, conducted over the past several semesters, were led by John H. Bracey, Jr., Professor, W.E.B.
+With over 40 interviews and profiles, the UMass Black Presence website tells the remarkable story of the Black faculty, staff, alumni and students who contributed to UMass Amherst's international reputation for excellence.
+The rich oral history interviews, conducted over several semesters, were led by Professor John H. Bracey, Jr., a founding member of the W.E.B.
 Du Bois Department of Afro-American Studies, with Erika Slocumb, Afro-American doctoral candidate, and students enrolled in Black Presence at UMass, Part I and Part II.
 Below are just a few of the many profiles available in the website's growing collection.

 Esther Alexander Terry was a major contributor to the development of Black Studies; she holds a BA from Bennett College in Greensboro, North Carolina, a MA from the University of North Carolina at Chapel Hill, and a PhD from UMass Amherst, where she has had a long career as both a faculty member and as an administrator.
 Learn more.